pr38/cox_ph_estimation_notebooks/README.md

 # cox_ph_estimation_notebooks
-Personal discovery work on estimating Cox Proportional hazards coefficients for for both breslow and efron ties, using both autograd and directly calculating the gradient and hessian
+Personal discovery work on estimating Cox Proportional Hazards coefficients for for both breslow and efron ties, using both autograd and directly calculating the gradient and hessian

+This Repo contains some of my personal work regarding solving the Cox Proportional Hazard's 'negative log partial likelihood' loss functions, for breslow and efron ties.
+I used pytensor's autograd engine to solve for the gradient/jacobian and hessian matrices; pytensor seems to be the only library whose autograd engine covers all the vector operations I needed.
+I also used Ralph Newton, as recommended in the literature, with half stepping(also done in R's survival package and elsewhere) to solve for the coordinates.
+Due to my code being completely vectorized(and mostly outside of the python runtime), I was able to get up to a 30X performance boost for training time over the primary python survival analysis libraries(lifelines & scikit survival).

+I have also translated the known solutions for the jacobian and hessian matrices for the breslow log partial likelihood into pure numpy(without autograd).
+The pure numpy solution is slightly faster than the pytensor autograd, given extra effort I can further optimize it (and perhaps also add efron).

+Finally, I have  included my attempt to translate the pure numpy solution for the jacobian and hessian for breslow ties to dask array.
+Due to an issue I experienced with dask indexing/slicing/take I am unable to get correct results.
+Assuming I finish the dask implementation, the number of shuffles required to solve the jacobian and hessian would be unwieldy, in addition to the headaches of dealing with a distributed system.